CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     },
     "trigger_message_u": "A bear trap closes on your foot!", // This message will be printed when player steps on a trap "trigger_message_npc": "A bear trap closes on <npcname>'s foot!", // This message will be printed when NPC or monster steps on a trap
-    "sound_threshold": 5 // Optional.
+    "sound_threshold": [5,10] // Optional.
 Minimum volume of sound that will trigger this trap.
-Defaults to 0 (Will not trigger from sound).
+Defaults to [0,0] (Will not trigger from sound).
+If two values [min,max] are provided, trap triggers on a linearly increasing chance depending on volume, from 25% (min) to 100%(max).
+To always trigger at some noise, say noise level N, specify as [N,N].
+IMPORTANT: Not all traps work with this system.
+Make sure to double check and test.
 ```

 ### Vehicle Groups